How Do Credit Card Companies Make Money?

 Your credit card issuer also makes money from charging you other fees related to your credit card use and borrowing habits.
 For example, if you open a new balance transfer credit card, making a balance transfer — which involves paying a credit card with another credit card — typically incurs a fee.

-Similarly, your card issuer might charge a fee if you authorized a transaction in a different country; this is commonly called a “foreign transaction fee”.
-It might also charge you annual fees, cash advance fees, returned payment fees, and late fees.
+Similarly, your card issuer might charge a fee if you made a purchase or authorized a transaction in another country; this is commonly called a “foreign transaction fee”.
+The credit card issuer might also charge you annual fees, cash advance fees, returned payment fees, and late fees.

 How Credit Card Companies Make Money From Merchants